 Dubai

-The commercial capital and primary destination for international business disputes.
-Dubai Courts handle the majority of debt collection cases in the UAE.
-The DIFC Courts provide an English common law alternative for qualifying disputes.
+The commercial capital.
+Dubai Courts handle the majority of debt collection cases.
+The DIFC Courts provide an English common law alternative.
 Dubai has the highest concentration of collection agencies and legal firms specialising in debt recovery.

 Abu Dhabi

-The capital emirate with a different economic profile — more government-linked entities, a significant oil and gas sector, and a growing financial services industry centred around the ADGM.
-Abu Dhabi Courts operate independently from Dubai.
+The capital emirate with a different economic profile — more government-linked entities, significant oil and gas sector, growing financial services industry centred around the ADGM.
 ADGM Courts provide an English common law option.

 Sharjah